StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 - Train student with smaller (e.g., \~50x smaller) size and bigger dataset, on cross entropy

 Now you have a small trained model for your problem.
 Related paper notes on [Neural Network Distillation](/wiki/distilling-knowledge-nn).

+## Further Reading

+- [Large Language Models are Zero-Shot Reasoners](https://arxiv.org/pdf/2205.11916.pdf).
+Related: [Multimodal Chain-of-Thought Reasoning in Language Models](https://arxiv.org/pdf/2302.00923.pdf).
+One introduced ways of improving reasoning in LLMs like the 'think step-by-step' trick.
+The other extends these techniques to multimodal (particularly text and image) reasoning -e.g., question answering-.

+> There is a key challenge in training 1B-models to be CoT reasoners.
+As observed by Wei et al. (2022b), models under 100 billion parameters tend to produce illogical CoT that leads to wrong answers.
+In other words, it might be harder for 1B-models to generate effective CoT than directly generating the answer.